ArizonaApache County

 Immediate Steps (First 24 Hours)

-• Booking: At the jail, you'll be processed, which includes fingerprinting, photographing, and a more formal breath or blood test.
+3. Booking: Upon arrival at the jail, you will be processed, which includes fingerprinting, photographing, and a health screening.

 Critical Deadlines

-• ALR Hearing Request: You typically have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Arizona Department of Transportation (ADOT) Motor Vehicle Division (MVD).
-Requesting this hearing is crucial to try to prevent your license from being suspended.
+• ALR Hearing Request: You have exactly 15 days from the date of arrest to request an Administrative License Revocation (ALR) hearing with the Arizona Department of Motor Vehicles (DMV).
+Requesting a hearing "stays" (pauses) the suspension, allowing you to drive until the hearing is held.

-• Initial Court Appearance: You'll receive a notice with the date and time of your first court appearance.
-Failure to appear can result in a warrant for your arrest.
+• Court Appearance Dates: You will receive a notice to appear in court.
+Missing this date can result in a warrant for your arrest.

 DUI Enforcement in Apache County